zivmi/cp-op/README.md

 ![sim_kappa4_rel_widths_to_features](./reports/figures/simulated_data/sim_kappa4_rel_widths_to_features.png)Figure 3: Relative widths of PIs across features, for CQR, for $\kappa=4$, computed on the test set.
 The error bars represent the 25th and 75th percentiles of the relative widths within each decile.

-We see that relative widths are relatively small for at-the-money options, and they increase as we move towards the edges of the feature space.
-This is probably due to the fact that we are sampling $K$ from a non-uniform distribution centered around $S$, so the first and the last decile stretch across a more sparsely sampled regions of $S/K$, hance worst the approximation of the oracle (BS formula).
-For IV and time-to-maturity, the relative widths seems to be decreasing with the feature, which is not obviously interpretable, since we sample these features uniformly.
+We see that relative widths are relatively small for at-the-money options, and they increase as we move toward the edges of the feature space.
+This is probably due to the fact that we are sampling $K$ from a non-uniform distribution centered around $S$, so the first and the last decile stretch across more sparsely sampled regions of $S/K$, hence worst the approximation of the oracle (BS formula).
+For IV and time-to-maturity, the relative widths seem to be decreasing with the features, which is not obviously interpretable, since we sample these features uniformly.
 Lastly, the relative widths seem to be constant across the interest rate, which is expected for uniformly sampled $r$.

 Finally, we analyze the relationship between the relative widths of prediction intervals and the true option prices, which is presented in Figure 4.
 The relative widths of the intervals appear significantly larger for options with very low prices.
 This behavior arises mainly due to division by small true label values, which results in disproportionately large relative widths.
 This effect is magnified by the inherent difficulty in pricing deep out-of-the-money options.